project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 2. The bug you have experienced might be faced by others also, it is recommended to check the [Sunbird issue tracker](https://github.com/project-sunbird/project-sunbird.github.io/issues)
 3. If the bug report exists, you may click "subscribe" to follow any developments.

-## Filing an effective bug report

-This page assumes you would like to contribute to the Sunbird project by collecting enough information to enter an effective and useful bug report in Sunbird issue tracker.

 To file a bug report that is effective, ensure the following:

 - Separate out the bug
 - Single issue for a single bug
 - Writing an effective bug report